What is Vomiting Bile?

 If your dog vomits bile but appears to have no other alarming symptoms and returns to normal afterwards, taking them to the vet should not be necessary.
 If they throw up bile twice a week or daily, take them to the vet.

 A dog with an intestinal blockage will vomit because the food will not be able to make it past the blockage and will have to come back up.
-Symptoms of intestinal blockage include repeated vomiting, dehydration, severe abdominal pain, constipation, gagging and loss of appetite.
-Blockages can usually be caused by the swallowing of small items that are hard to ingest, like plastic or rocks, items that are slow to digest, like bones, or objects that are too big to pass through.
-In older dogs, it can be caused by masses.
+Symptoms of intestinal blockage include repeated vomiting, dehydration, severe abdominal pain, constipation, retching and loss of appetite.
+Blockages can usually be caused by the swallowing of small items that are impossible to digest, like plastic or rocks, items that are slow to digest, like bones, or objects that are too big to pass through the gut.
+In older dogs, obstructions can be caused by masses.

 Inflammatory Bowel Disease